 Coronary microvascular disease (sometimes called small artery disease or small vessel disease) is heart disease that affects the walls and inner lining of tiny coronary artery blood vessels that branch off from the larger coronary arteries.
-Coronary heart disease (CHD), also called coronary artery disease, involves plaque formation that can block blood flow.
-In coronary MVD, the heart's tiny coronary artery blood vessels do not have plaque, but damage to the inner walls of the blood vessels that can lead to spasms and decrease blood flow to the heart muscle.
+Coronary heart disease (CHD), also called coronary artery disease, involves plaque formation that can block blood flow to the heart muscle.
+In coronary MVD, the heart's coronary artery blood vessels don't have plaque, but damage to the inner walls of the blood vessels can lead to spasms and decrease blood flow to the heart muscle.
 In addition, abnormalities in smaller arteries that branch off of the main coronary arteries may also contribute to coronary MVD.

 Women more frequently develop coronary microvascular disease and it occurs particularly in younger women.
-The risk factors for coronary MVD are the same as for coronary artery disease, including diabetes, high blood pressure or a family history of cardiomyopathy.
+The risk factors for coronary MVD are the same as for coronary artery disease, including diabetes, high blood pressure and high cholesterol.

 Other names for coronary microvascular disease

 - Cardiac syndrome X

 What causes coronary microvascular disease?

 Many researchers think some of the risk factors that cause atherosclerosis may also lead to coronary MVD.
 Atherosclerosis is a disease in which plaque builds up inside the arteries.

 - High blood pressure